|13||Summer 2017||Amended, approved and issued||Summer 2018|

 PE kit/complete homework.

-- We do not allow the wearing of jewellery other than stud earrings (plasters cannot be used to cover earrings) and a watch, which must be removed for PE.
+- We do not allow the wearing of jewellery, this includes necklaces and bands, but does not include stud earrings (plasters cannot be used to cover earrings) and a watch, which must be removed for PE.
 No bracelets/wrist bands are allowed.

 - Long hair should be tied back at all times and whilst hair styles are a matter for personal taste, certain styles of a more extreme nature can become a distraction to the pupil involved and other children in the school.
 For pupil and parental guidance the following are not acceptable in school: